Chapter 1

 Introduction

-This climate manifesto of policy proposals has been drawn together from across the Stop Climate Chaos Scotland coalition’s 60+ diverse members, with additional input from other Scottish groups and networks.
+This climate manifesto of policy proposals has been drawn together from across the Stop Climate Chaos Scotland coalition’s 70+ diverse members, with additional input from other Scottish groups and networks.
 The document’s ambition is shared by every SCCS member, large and small, and it represents the most comprehensive set of climate change policies ever assembled by civil society in Scotland.

 Adopting the policies in this document would put Scotland on track to deliver the real reductions in climate change that the planet needs and to make our fair contribution to helping other countries deal with climate change in their own ways.

 The Scottish Government has acknowledged the twin climate change and nature emergencies.
-In the last 15 years the Scottish Parliament has passed two climate acts, both with tough emissions reduction targets and the Scottish Government has called this time – the 2020s – the ‘decade of delivery’ on climate change.1 The Climate Justice Fund has also been helping people in Malawi, Rwanda and Zambia to adapt to the changing climate for more than a decade, and now seeks to support action to address the losses and damages created as a consequence of rising temperatures.
+In the last 15 years the Scottish Parliament has passed two climate acts, both with tough emissions reduction targets and the Scottish Government has called this time – the 2020s – the ‘decade of delivery’ on climate change1.
+The Climate Justice Fund has also been helping people in Malawi, Rwanda and Zambia to adapt to the changing climate for more than a decade, and now seeks to support action to address the losses and damages created as a consequence of rising temperatures.

-Scotland’s actual emissions and targets 1990-2045 (MtCO2e)
+Scotland’s actual emissions 1990-2022 and net zero target (MtCO2e)

 All countries, but particularly rich, industrialised nations who caused and continue to deepen the climate crisis, must do more to limit temperature rises, and the damage they create – every fraction of a degree of warming will be counted in lives ruined or lost.

-Scotland must build on its strong international reputation on climate change and play its full part in this global effort.
+Scotland must rebuild its once strong international reputation on climate change and play its full part in this global effort.
 But to do so from a position of credibility, Scotland needs to do much more – more to deliver on what has already been promised and more to increase our ambition further.
 It must confront this challenge in ways that realise its commitments to climate justice – justice for those impacted by the damage our emissions are creating, and justice in the way we reduce our emissions, including protecting those on low incomes and making polluters pay for their pollution.

 Ensuring delivery of domestic commitments needs faster and stronger activity under the existing plans.
 Our plans should also link the Scottish Government’s work on domestic and international issues, providing a comprehensive and credible policy platform on climate change, as well as addressing the climate impacts of our imports and exports.
 In driving a Just Transition away from fossil fuels, Scotland must make sure that policies and programmes simultaneously address poverty and inequality, in Scotland and overseas.
 After all, the climate crisis is caused by inequality; it’s causing more inequality; and the response to it could – if not purposefully designed to be just and equitable – entrench inequality.
 As well as protecting us from some of the challenges a changing climate brings, adopting these policies would also help create jobs, boost the economy and make our society fairer and healthier.